The Caddy (Seinfeld): Production

 The character Tom Cosley, from the flashback to Elaine's high school days, was named after a high school boyfriend of Elaine actress Julia Louis-Dreyfus.

 Phil Morris was surprised that his character Jackie Chiles was being used in another episode, later commenting, "I mean, how often can they bring an attorney into this mix?"
-Like the season six episode "The Big Salad", the Chiles plot thread satires the Murder trial of O. J. Simpson, in particular the prosecution asking Simpson to try on the gloves used in the murder.
+Like the season six episode "The Big Salad", the Chiles plot thread satirizes the murder trial of O. J. Simpson, in particular the prosecution asking Simpson to try on the gloves used in the murder.

 Jerry Seinfeld later said that Frank Costanza's phone message ("Jerry, it's Frank Costanza.
 Mr. Steinbrenner's here.
 George is dead.
 Call me back.") is one of his favorite lines in the entire series.